 After a fruitful career in accounting, Marc set out to satisfy his longtime passion for visual art.
 In 2006, he opened 13FOREST Gallery with husband Jim Kiely in the hopes of creating a space that would demystify the art-buying process.
 Marc has spent the past decade tracking new talent and fostering an appreciation of local arts among his clients.

 In college, Jim studied philosophy and art history, and he continues to philosophize about art to this day - on the 13FOREST Gallery blog and as a guest contributor to various publications, including Big Red & Shiny.
 In addition to his advocacy for local artists, Jim is an avid swimmer, botanist and jazz enthusiast.

 Caitee Hoglund, Gallery Director

-Caitee joins 13FOREST Gallery after recently completing a Masters in Art History and Museum Studies at Tufts University.
+Caitee joined 13FOREST Gallery after completing a Masters in Art History and Museum Studies at Tufts University.
 While in graduate school Caitee focused on curating and a diverse range of contemporary arts, from tattoos to comics.
 Before moving to New England, she worked at Lawrence University's art gallery in Wisconsin.
-Caitee is excited to become a part of the local arts community of Boston.
+Caitee is excited to be a part of the local arts community of Boston.

 13FOREST Gallery was born in a small space across from the post office on Forest Street in Medford Square in 2006.
 After two years, with insufficient storage and an odd assortment of neighbors, it became clear that the gallery needed new digs.
 With the help of family and friends, Marc and Jim came across a larger location on Massachusetts Avenue with pressed tin ceilings and wood wainscoting right in the middle of East Arlington's growing shopping district now known as Capitol Square.